Article written by

 - Juniper essential oils

 High doses of the myrcene compound have several reputed health benefits.
-Here are some potential therapeutic effects that may occur with high levels of myrcene.
+Here are some potential therapeutic benefits that may occur with high levels of myrcene content.

 In high concentrations, it appears that myrcene may reduce inflammation in the human body.
-This ability may be useful in combating numerous diseases linked to inflammation, including autoimmune conditions like Crohn’s and irritable bowel disorder (IBD).
+This ability may be useful in combating numerous diseases linked to inflammation, including autoimmune conditions like Crohn’s disease.

 If a terpene has anti-inflammatory effects, it is likely also to have anti-tumor effects.
 As tumors, both benign and cancerous, are linked to inflammation, myrcene may have the ability to counteract them.